charlieqi02/charlieqi02.github.io/_pages/about.md

   - /about.html
 ---

+My name is Zhisheng Qi (齐志圣).
 I am currently in the final year of my undergraduate studies at Hainan University, where I hold the position of student researcher within my college's laboratory.

 <font color="red">I am actively seeking a Ph.D. position commencing in the Fall of 2025!</font>